boneskull/ntp-clock/README.md

 ## Flashing

-1. Clone this repo
-2. Enter your working copy directory
+1. Enter your working copy directory
-3. To build with the default environment (with a D1 Mini), execute:
+2. To build with the default environment (with a D1 Mini), execute:

   ```shell
   $ platformio run